-Counseling Psychology & Clinical Psychological Sciences
+Counseling Psychology & Psychological Clinical Science

 The Graduate Program in Counseling Psychology at Colorado State University has full accreditation from the American Psychological Association.
 (Commission on Accreditation, American Psychological Association, 750 First Street, NE, Washington DC 20002-424 ,(202) 336-5979)